 Ewwww…that’s terrifying, huh?

 Within three days, all – got that? – ALL the necessary resources he needed were in place!
-When I spoke to him and told him – we both cried.
-We were both overwhelmed by the majesty and beauty and tender care of a mighty God who is right in our midst; right in our messiness; right in our suffering; and, yes, in the ordinary.
+When I told him – we both cried.
+We were both overwhelmed by the majesty and beauty and tender care of a mighty God who is right in our midst, right in our messiness, right in our suffering, and yes, in the ordinary.